chronologic/ethereum-alarm-clock/README.md

 Current test suite can be found in the test/ directory.
 Original Populus tests can be found in the tests/ directory.

-To run the test suit make sure you have a testrpc running and truffle v4.0.0 installed.
+To run the test suite make sure you have a testrpc running and truffle v4.0.0 installed.

 Run `truffle test` at the root of the directory.